-Fleet owners should know that the federal United States government is offering a 26% tax credit for solar projects starting before the end of 2022.
+Fleet owners should know that the federal United States government is offering a 26% tax credit for solar projects.

 So what do you need to know to capitalize on this ASAP?
 Rather than leafing through the entirety of the federal tax credit brochure, we’ve summarized the two main need-to-knows for you.

 #1: What Does the Commercial Solar Photovoltaics Tax Credit Include?